zenothin/openbook-api/docs/COMMUNITY_GUIDELINES.md

 If the discussion becomes aggressive…

-* **Stop immediately and report.** Aggression only leads to more aggression.
+* **Stop immediately and report it.** Aggression only leads to more aggression.

 ## 🕴 Respect people’s privacy

-As a privacy-first social network, we take privacy seriously.
-Please respect people’s privacy.
+Please join in Okuna's own efforts with respecting people’s privacy.

 Do not share people's